About Diggers Rest Station

-Diggers Rest Station is a cattle station operating over 20,000 acres in the iconic East Kimberley region of Australia’s North West.
-We offer horse riding tours, station stay accommodation and bush camping.
+Diggers Rest Station is a cattle station operating in the iconic East Kimberley region of Australia’s North West.
+We offer horse riding holidays, station stay accommodation and camping.

 About The Station